tigergraph/ecosys/tutorials/GraphRAG.md

 docker exec -u 0 -it tigergraph chown tigergraph:tigergraph /home/tigergraph/graphrag/ExportedGraph.zip
 ```

+> Note: command should be changed to equivalent formats if standalone TigerGraph instance is used

 #### Step 2: Import data package
 Next, log onto the TigerGraph instance and make use of the Database Import feature to recreate the GraphRAG:
 ```